Operation and structure of analog combination meter

 Electric speedometer

-The electric speedometer is a cableless speedometer that does not use a cable, and consists of a vehicle speed sensor that detects the vehicle speed, a cross-coil speedometer, a pulse motor type odometer, and a trip meter.
+The electric speedometer is a cableless speedometer that does not use cables, and consists of a vehicle speed sensor that detects vehicle speed, a cross-coil speedometer, and a pulse motor-type odometer and trip meter.
 It is installed and the speedometer is operated by the electric signal obtained from it.

 Vehicle speed sensor

-Many of the vehicle speed sensors of electric speedometers use a magnetic induction element (MRE).
+Many vehicle speed sensors of electric speedometers use a magnetic induction element (MRE: Magnetic Resistance Element).

-As shown in Fig. 2, this sensor consists of a hybrid IC with a built-in magnetoresistive element and a magnet ring driven by a drive gear (final speed detection) of the output shaft of the transmission.
+As shown in Fig. 2, this sensor consists of a hybrid IC with a built-in magnetoresistive element and a magnet ring driven by the drive gear (final speed detection) on the output shaft of the transmission.

-The magnetoresistive element (MRE) has the property that the magnitude of resistance changes as the magnetic field lines change with respect to the direction of the electric current, as shown in FIG.
+A magnetoresistive element (MRE) has the property that the magnitude of resistance changes as the magnetic lines of force change with respect to the direction of the current, as shown in Fig. 3.

-Further, since the MRE is arranged around the multi-pole magnet ring as shown in FIG. 4, the direction of the magnetic field lines changes according to the rotation speed of the ring, and a pulse signal is generated.
+In addition, since the MRE is arranged around the multipolar magnet ring as shown in FIG. 4, the direction of the magnetic lines of force changes according to the rotation speed of the ring, and a pulse signal is generated.

-This signal is converted into a digital signal by the comparator and transistor in the amplifier and sent from the terminal (2) of (2) in Fig. 4 to the electronic circuit of the speedometer.
+This signal is converted to a digital signal by the comparator and transistor in the amplifier and sent to the electronic circuit of the speedometer from the ② terminal of (2) in Fig. 4.

-The output of the vehicle speed sensor is a signal with a 4-pulse period for one rotation of the magnet ring.
+The output of the vehicle speed sensor is a signal with a period of 4 pulses per rotation of the magnet ring.

-In the cross-coil speedometer, when the signal from the vehicle speed sensor is input to the electronic circuit as shown in Fig. 5, this IC counts the pulse of the signal, and the magnitude and direction of the current flowing to the cross-coil according to the vehicle speed.
-Is changed, and a pointer (magnet) is swung in the direction of the synthetic magnetic field formed by the change to display the speed.
+In the cross-coil speedometer, when the signal from the vehicle speed sensor is input to the electronic circuit as shown in Fig. 5, this IC counts the pulses of the signal, and the magnitude and direction of the current flowing through the cross-coil according to the vehicle speed. is changed, and the needle (magnet) is swung in the direction of the synthetic magnetic field formed thereby to display the speed.

 Figure 5: Cross-coil speedometer configuration